UglySwedishFish/Scape/README.md

 * **Shift lightmapping to O(log N) solution for lightbaking as well as implement 5+ bounce GI for both hemispherical and directional light source**
 * **Support for multiple chunks**
 * **Volumetric height fog**
 * **Support for screen-space GI + AO for more dynamic objects as well as camera-centric cubemap solution for indirect specular lighting**
+* **Support for baked radiance probes for chunks for indirect specular lighting fallback as well as indirect diffuse fallback for more dynamic objects**
+* **Support for more complicated materials such as skin (with approximatory subsurface scattering), glass (with proper refraction) and leaves (with translucency)
+* **Basic skeletal animation support**
+* **Basic networking support.
+Let people explore together!
+* **Look into potential of using lightfields for microgeometry such as grass**
+* **Decal support for smaller geometry such as branches or leaves that have falled on the ground**
 * **Add support for multiple biomes**
 * **Tesselation / POM support for high quality displacement mapping**
 * **Entirely dynamic weather system with rain and snow (with procedural coverage for both of these)**
 * **Area, IES, Point and Spot light sources**
 * **Very realistic ocean rendering with physically accurate water volume**
 * **TAA**
+* **Implement system to allow for more interesting ways of exploration!
+Skiing, biking, travelling by boat!

 # More media: